5 Great Days of Nature and Wildlife

 You’ve had flora, but what about fauna?
 Sit back, relax and put Ballarat Wildlife Park into the GPS.
 You’ll see kangaroos, meerkats, penguins, tigers and even the most enormous saltwater crocodiles!
 But the highlight is getting up close and personal with the cuddly koalas… they actually clamber up to their keepers for a cuddle when it’s time for gum leaves… quite simply the cutest thing ever!

-So you’ve gloried in plants and animals, but you’re looking for something a bit more… mineral?
-You can go panning for gold with Gold Prospecting Adventures.
-Who knows, maybe you’ll be able to use the nugget you find to pay for the night’s accommodation.
+Looking for accommodation?
 Take your pick from Craig’s Royal Hotel, the oldest luxury hotel, and The Provincial Hotel, an amazing boutique experience in the heart of Ballarat.
 But before you hit the hay, there’s plenty of delicious wine and craft beer to try at Mitchell Harris Wine Bar or Hop Temple.

 O/night: Halls Gap